 Groups to help reduce the isolation and loneliness that can come from having a mental illness.
-Even carers can be cut off from society and their local communities because of the impact of both caring and the stigma associated with mental illness.
+Even carers can be cut off from society and their local communities because of both the impact of caring and the stigma associated with mental illness.

 The groups also provide a safe space for people to speak openly and without discrimination and can be impactful for those who live in areas where there is a lack of wider support and services.
 Group members are encouraged to build on their strengths, share what they know and learn from others

-The types of groups vary according to the needs of its’ local members.
+The types of groups vary according to the needs of their local members.
 They range from sport and leisure to gardening, cooking and even dog walking.
 Groups often meet to hear speakers to help them navigate the mental health system.

 The group has helped me feel less isolated and lonely, encouraged me to make friends, learn about other people and pick a hobby of knitting which has given me much joy.
 Coming to the group has made me smile and laugh which I haven’t done for many years.
 The group has made me aware that I have been suffering in silence with depression.